alxm8/SharingIsCaring/README.md

 # Installing Powershell 7

-First step is to download that new juicy powershell with ye olde powershell and run the installer.
+First step is to download that new juicy Powershell 7 with ye olde Powershell and run the installer.
-Copy the below into a powershell window this will download powershell 7.
+Copy the below into a Powershell window which will start the download of Powershell 7.

 ```
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12;